 The reason we’re taking the time to write this post is because the answer is: it depends.
 It depends on whether you’re on a team that is using Vue 2 with no near-term plans for migrating to Vue 3.
 It depends on your timeline and whether your app requires dependencies that aren’t yet compatible with Vue 3.
 In situations like these, it might not make sense for you to learn the latest Vue 3 syntax and APIs if you won’t be putting them into practice in your daily work.

-In fact, we’ve been creating an entire Vue 3 learning path over the past year.
-We’ve worked with Vue Creator Evan You and the Core Team to create this collection of Vue 3 courses to get you ahead of the curve.
-So if you’re in a position to do so, we recommend this route.
+In fact, we have an entire Vue 3 learning path that we developed with Vue Creator Evan You and the Core Team, and are constantly adding new courses and topics to it.
+So if you’re in a position to do so, we recommend going this route

 But… they’re very similar

 Having said all that, it’s important to understand that there aren’t many differences between the essential syntax of Vue 2 and Vue 3.
-Vue 3 is rewritten under the hood to operate more smoothly and powerfully, but using Vue 2 and Vue 3 is a very similar (and in many cases identical) process.
-So whichever version you start with, you’ll quite easily be able to go from one to the other and back again, if necessary.
+Vue 3 is rewritten under the hood to operate more smoothly and powerfully, but using Vue 2 and Vue 3 is a very similar (and in many cases identical) process unless you’re using Vue 3 specific features and APIs, like the Composition API and script setup.
+With this in mind, whichever version you start with, you’ll quite easily be able to go from one version to the other and back again, if necessary.